 What Makes A Narcissist Panic?
 5 Things That Worry Them

 Now, you must understand that people with narcissist traits are, despite everything they put out into the world, very unsure of themselves.
 They like to pretend that they are confident and sure of themselves, however, the reality is that they are deeply unhappy in themselves and truly dissatisfied with their surroundings and situation.
 If you know anything about this personality disorder, you’ll definitely know what triggers sufferers and what circumstances can potentially bring out the worst in them.
-That’s right, when these guys panic and lose their cool, bad things tend to happen...
+That’s right, when these individuals panic and lose their cool, bad things tend to happen...

-5 Things that narcissists fear the most
+5 Things that narcissists fear the most - These things send them into panic mode 😨

 1) The aging process